How to Grow, Harvest and Cure Tobacco

 [ FAQ ] [ Glossary ] [ Click Here to Buy Tobacco Seed ]

 We originally started growing and offering tobacco seeds as ornamental annuals.
 They are a quite magnificent plant with beautiful flowers making them a great selection for the back of flower beds.
 All of the seed varieties available here have interesting histories, were grown in different geographical locations, and cultivated for varied and different final uses.
-All grew well for us in Oregon.
+All grew well for us in Oregon and in Texas.

 Pictorial of a Growing Cycle